 If you want to make this salad up to a day ahead of time, exclude the arugula until just before serving!

 This marinated tomato salad recipe is just dying for a chance to enhance your summer barbecue!

 Whip up some of my delicious shish kabobs or my honey balsamic sheet pan chicken (try this on the grill too!) — or stay inside but keep the flavors raging with my Crockpot pulled pork.
 Rich, succulent main dishes are the kinds this tomato salad loves to support!

 Summer means vegetable salad recipes — here are my faves!

 Marinated Tomato Salad

-In a medium bowl, sprinkle tomatoes with 1/2 teaspoon salt and gently mix.
-Transfer tomatoes to a triple paper towel-lined baking sheet and allow tomatoes to drain for 15 minutes.
+- In a medium bowl, sprinkle tomatoes with 1/2 teaspoon salt and gently mix.
+Transfer tomatoes to a baking sheet lied with three layers of paper towels.
+Allow tomatoes to drain for 15 minutes.
 Flip tomatoes and continue to drain another 15 minutes.

-Place drained tomatoes to a medium bowl.
-Add arugula, basil, oil, vinegar, garlic 1/8 teaspoon salt and 1/2 teaspoon pepper and, very gently, toss until seasoning is evenly distributed.
+- Place drained tomatoes to a medium bowl.
+Add arugula, basil, oil, vinegar, garlic, 1/8 teaspoon salt, and 1/2 teaspoon pepper, Very gently, toss until seasoning is evenly distributed.
 Allow salad to marinate for 15 minutes.
-Taste and adjust seasoning.
+Taste and adjust seasoning is needed.
 Sprinkle salad with cheese and serve.

 Source: Slightly Adapted from Cook’s County